waynestark/android-exam/README.md

 - Fork this repository
 - Create an Android project with the following features:
+    - Create User Interfaces with XML in android
     - Loads and shows a list of Persons from a remote source(can be from some random source / https://randomuser.me)
     - Caches the loaded list of Persons
     - Prevents any loading from the remote source if the cache is available